maxpou/maxpou.fr/_drafts/no-more-loop-js.md

 // ["😇 Wolverine (Marvel)", "😇 Deadpool (Marvel)", "😇 Charles Xavier (Marvel)", "😇 Legolas (Tolkien)", "😇 Gandalf (Tolkien)"]
 ```

-Now the this code is **trade safe**, the **initial datas aren't altered** and over all: it's **much more readable**.
+Now the this code is **trade safe**, the **initial datas aren't altered** and over all: it's **much more readable**. ❤️️

-**Note:** with arrow function you will also forget this ugly hack `var self = this`.
-But don't think that arrow function bind the this!
-It completely wrong!
+**Note:** with arrow function you will also forget this ugly hack: `var self = this`.
-In a nutshell, when you write function with the `function` keyword, this function redefine 4 things (this, arguments, new.target and super).
+In fact, it did not bind the this.
+When you write function with the `function` keyword, this function redefine 4 things (this, arguments, new.target and super).
 With the arrow function, it redefine none of them.
-That's why `var self = this` isn't necessary anymore.

 ## Not enough?